Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance

-BERT is pre-trained using masked-language modelling and next-sentence prediction on a large corpus of Wikipedia articles~\cite{Devlin2019}.
-Each sequence is composed of one <CLS> token followed by the first part of sentences, followed by a <SEP> token, and then finally the second part of sentences.
-Because parts are created in sentence-level increments there is no token-level control of sequence length.
-Together with already short parts, empirically, this leads to significant levels of padding, especially for longer maximum sequence lengths (see Figure~\ref{f:wiki}).
+BERT is pre-trained using masked-language modelling and next-sentence prediction on a large corpus of Wikipedia articles.
+Each sequence is composed of one $<$CLS$>$ token followed by the first ``segment'' of sentences, followed by a $<$SEP$>$ token, and then finally the second ``segment'' of sentences.
+Because these ``segments'' are created in sentence-level increments there is no token-level control of sequence length.
+Furthermore $10\%$ (default value,~\cite{DevlinGitHub}) of sequences are intentionally cut short.
+This leads to significant levels of padding, especially for longer maximum sequence lengths (see Figure~\ref{f:datasets} and Section~\ref{as:length}\cite{appendix}).
 At sequence length $128$ (commonly used in phase 1 of pre-training) the theoretical speed-up is around $1.2$, at sequence length $384$ this increases to $1.7$, and finally at sequence length $512$ (commonly used for phase 2 of pre-training) it is $2.0$.
 Despite the widespread use of the Wikipedia dataset for pre-training BERT such histograms have, to the best of our knowledge, not been published previously.
 This has perhaps lead to the underestimation of the speed-up opportunity available.
-To put things into perspective, the sequence length 512 dataset contains 8.33 billion tokens, of which 4.17 billion are padding tokens.
+To put things into perspective, the sequence length 512 dataset contains $8.33$ billion tokens, of which $4.17$ billion are padding tokens.